GargiGhosh03/NeuroV/README.md

-# 🧠 Neurofy – Brain Tumor Detection from MRI Scans
+# 🧠 NeuroV – Brain Tumor Detection from MRI Scans

-**Neurofy** is a deep learning-based web application that detects the presence of brain tumors from MRI scans in `.nii` or `.nii.gz` format.
+**NeuroV** is a deep learning-based web application that detects the presence of brain tumors from MRI scans in `.nii` or `.nii.gz` format.
 The system is built with **Flask** for the web backend and **PyTorch** for the inference engine, and provides slice-level confidence visualization using **Chart.js**.

 ---